mike99mac/minimy-mike99mac/README.md

         **``tail -f *``**

 - There is an HTML file with JavaScript code that displays the message bus in real time.
 If you do not have a Web server running, you must view it from the local host.
-Start a browser on the box you're installing on and point it to: file:///home/pi/minimy/display/sysmon.html
+Start a browser on the box you're installing on and point it to: ``file:///home/pi/minimy/display/sysmon.html``.
+You should see all messages
 - And google searches, of course ...
+- You can email me at mike99mac at gmail.com - can't promise anything, but I will try.

 # Reference